 A large basket behind the seat is great for carrying cargo, and groceries.

 The spring-based comfort saddle is positioned low for a comfortable upright posture and easy reach of the handlebars.

 A unique parking brake feature keeps the tricycle still when getting on and off, and the step-over design makes it easy to mount.

 At 45 pounds the Mantis Tri-Rad is pretty lightweight.
 A bike bell accessory is an added plus!
-But if you don’t like it you can replace it with some of the best bike bells in 2019.
+But if you don’t like it you can replace it with some of the best bike bells.

 If you are on a budget and want to try a tricycle then this one is a good choice.
 But if you want to buy something high-quality look for something else.